Wednesday, April 20, 2022

 Erection problems are common amongst men aged 40 and above, with about half of men aged 40-70 experiencing erectile dysfunction/impotence.
 But all is not lost as there are several remedies to treat this problem.

-These five options for erection problems are prescription only medicines, but if you do not have a prescription from your doctor, no problem, as you can take a free online consultation with our online doctor.
+These options for erection problems are prescription-only medicines, but if you do not have a prescription from your doctor, no problem, as you can take a free online consultation with our online doctor.

 There are other impotence treatments such as a rubber ring placed at the base of the penis, vacuum pumps, testosterone patches.
-Finally, there is the last resort of surgical treatment involving an inflatable device and pump in the scrotum, which can be quite effective.
+Finally, the last resort of surgical treatment involves an inflatable device and pump in the scrotum, which can be quite effective.